wongjiahau/VSCode-CollapseExpandEmptyTag/README.md

-# collapsed-expand-empty-tag README
+# Collapse/Expand empty tag

-This is the README for your extension "collapsed-expand-empty-tag".
-After writing up a brief description, we recommend including the following sections.
+This extension is used for collapsing or expanding empty tag (inspired by Jetbrain Resharper).
 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.